GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

   After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
 Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
 If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
 Make sure your workload Pod is using the Kubernetes service account in the same namespace.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = PermissionDenied desc = failed to get GCS bucket "xxx": googleapi: Error 403: Caller does not have storage.buckets.get access to the Google Cloud Storage bucket.
-Permission 'storage.buckets.get' denied on resource (or it may not exist)., forbidden`
+- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = PermissionDenied desc = failed to get GCS bucket "xxx": googleapi: Error 403: xxx@xxx.iam.gserviceaccount.com does not have storage.objects.list access to the Google Cloud Storage bucket.
+Permission 'storage.objects.list' denied on resource (or it may not exist)., forbidden`

   Please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
 Make sure your workload Pod is using the Kubernetes service account in the same namespace.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = NotFound desc = failed to get GCS bucket "xxx": storage: bucket doesn't exist`

   The Cloud Storage bucket does not exist.
-Make sure the Cloud Storage bucket is created, and the Cloud Storage bucket name is specified correctly.

-- Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = InvalidArgument desc = failed to get GCS bucket "xxx": googleapi: Error 400: Invalid bucket name: 'xxx', invalid`

-  The Cloud Storage bucket name is invalid.
 Make sure the Cloud Storage bucket is created, and the Cloud Storage bucket name is specified correctly.

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = FailedPrecondition desc = failed to find the sidecar container in Pod spec`